 The Continental Divide creates two different drainage paths when the snow melts.
 One side drains into the Pacific Ocean and the other drains into the Atlantic.

 This stop provides a great view of Poudre Lake.
 We saw several people fishing here.
 This stop is also one of several places you can hop on the Continental Divide Trail.

 Far View Curve

 After Milner Pass, we stopped at Far View Curve and made some sandwiches for lunch.
-(If you want to eat in the park, I suggest packing a cooler, as there are no restaurants in the park!)

 The picture below shows a few trees that have been affected by the pine beetle epidemic, a very prevalent problem for Rocky Mountain National Park.